foxBMS/foxbms-2/docs/getting-started/workspace.rst

 .. include:: ./../macros.txt
 .. include:: ./../units.txt

+.. cspell:ignore Folder

 .. _CREATING_A_WORKSPACE:

 Creating a Workspace
 ====================

-If |vs-code| is available, a ``.vscode`` directory with all needed configurations is generated when running ``.\fox.ps1 waf configure``.
+If |vs-code| is available, ``.vscode`` directories with all needed configurations are generated when running ``.\fox.ps1 waf configure``.
-The generated workspace is properly configured.
+The generated workspaces are already properly configured for the specific directories.

 Launching |vs-code|
 -------------------